 The marketing team loves customizing Wrike features.
 Right now, they are using request forms to update the TeamViewer website but they also plan to use them for localization management in the near future.
 This will allow the team to keep track of everything that needs to be translated.
 Schenk likes that the tool not only allows users to customize existing features, but that Wrike releases new features regularly.

 "You realize that a lot of time is devoted to development and new functionalities – new features are added every two weeks.
 Therefore, I am sure that we are fit for the future with Wrike,” says Schenk.

 With Wrike’s Timeline view, the entire planning process can be visualized and adjusted, it’s easy to see how tasks are related to one another.
 TeamViewer’s marketing squad finds this incredibly useful: "Depicting the dependencies and statuses gives you a good overview of what needs to be done and what's going to happen," says Schenk.

 Comments and @mentions

 The ability to comment on individual tasks and notify colleagues with @mentions makes communication easy, Schenk says.
 He especially likes Wrike’s email notifications: "No matter if a team member works in Outlook or in Wrike – they will see status updates immediately.
 This promotes knowledge management and transparency," he says.
-Wrike also provides Wrike Proof feature which allows @mentions to be submitted directly to image or video files.
+Wrike Proof also allows @mentions to be submitted directly to image or video files.